kubernetes/website/content/en/docs/reference/access-authn-authz/validating-admission-policy.md

 #### Validation actions

-Each `ValidatingAdmissionPolicyBinding` must specify one or more `validationActions` to declare how `validations` of policy are enforced.
+Each `ValidatingAdmissionPolicyBinding` must specify one or more `validationActions` to declare how `validations` of a policy are enforced.

 The supported `validationActions` are: